solana-labs/solana/docs/src/terminology.md

 ## program derived account (PDA)

 An account whose owner is a program and thus is not controlled by a private key like other accounts.
-For example, associated token accounts are have a separate owner field which is the token program that controls debits to the account.

 ## program id